Save money on your car insurance

 Start a quote

-Most fuel brands offer “premium” or “super” unleaded petrol that they claim improves your car’s performance and helps to protect your engine, while cutting your fuel consumption.
+Most fuel brands offer “premium” or “super” unleaded petrol or diesel that they claim improves your car’s performance and helps to protect your engine, while cutting your fuel consumption.

-However, with these souped-up fuels costing up to 10p more per litre than standard unleaded petrol, the question is whether they are worth the extra outlay?
+However, with these souped-up fuels costing up to 10p more per litre than standard, the question is whether they are worth the extra outlay?

 We wanted to know.
-So here are the results of our investigation into exactly what benefits super unleaded is supposed to offer, and whether it delivers on those promises.
+So here are the results of our investigation into exactly what benefits super/premium fuel is supposed to offer, and whether it delivers on those promises.

 Premium fuel is more expensive than standard due to its higher research octane number (RON) - the benefits of this increased octane rating include lower fuel consumption as well as better engine protection and performance.